 CSUN has implemented health and safety measures in consultation with the California Department of Public Health and the LA County Department of Public Health.
 The Klotz Student Health Center and University Counseling Services continue to provide services via on-site and telehealth appointments.

-Residential dining services will be provided for those individuals living within Student Housing.
+Residential dining services are provided for those individuals living within Student Housing.
 Dining services will follow California Department of Public Health, CDC and LA County Department of Public Health guidelines.

 Tuition and Mandatory Fees

-CSUN continues to provide students with full academic credit for courses taken and delivered by both face-to-face and virtual learning.
+CSUN provides students with full academic credit for courses taken and delivered by virtual learning.
 Also, students have access to comprehensive student support services and student life opportunities.